wpsimon09/Vulkan/VkNotes/Appendix A - PBR Sphere.md

 }
 ```

-Lastly during while sending uniforms to the shader I have calculated the Normal matrix and passed it to the Uniform buffer together with the current camera position.
+Lastly during sending uniforms to the shader I have calculated the Normal matrix and passed it to the Uniform buffer together with the current camera position.

 ```c++
 void HelloTriangle::UpdateUniformBuffer(uint32_t currentImage) {